logsol/chuck.js/README.md

 chuck.js
 ========

-Physical JavaScript Action Browser (possibly Multiplayer) Game - it will be awesome!
+Physical JavaScript Action Browser Multiplayer Game - it will be awesome!

 Follow the development at http://chuck-game.tumblr.com/